TruStory/truchain/README.md

 # Build the binaries
 make build

-# Add a new key named registrar
-# This key is used to register new accounts and will go away once client-side key management is implemented
-# Save the passphrase from this step
+# Create a wallet and save the mnemonic and passphrase
-make registrar
+make create-wallet

 # Initialize configuration files and genesis file
-# Enter the passphrase from above
+# Enter passphrase from above
 make init

 # Start the chain